emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

   :param emscripten_fiber_t* new_fiber: Fiber representing the target context.
                                         If the fiber has an entry point, it will be called in the new context and set to `NULL`.
-Otherwise,
+Otherwise, the call stack is resumed (using
                                         :c:member:`emscripten_fiber_t.asyncify_data`
-                                        is used to rewind the call stack.
-If the fiber is invalid or incomplete, the
+                                        under Asyncify or native stack switching
-                                        behavior is undefined.
+                                        under JSPI).
+If the fiber is invalid or incomplete, the behavior is undefined.